 - Dynamite Sauce, optional

-- 1 1/2 cups cooked rice (brown or black) or quinoa
+- 1 ½ cups cooked rice (brown, black or cilantro lime rice) or quinoa